saimanideep18/Ecommerce-Following-Along/README.md

 Displayed total price in cart.
 Added place order button at the bottom.

-# Milestone 25 Worked on order backend and email service
+# Milestone 25: Worked on order backend and email service

    - Created endpoint for order.
    - Implemented mail service from nodemailer.
    - Handled address for the delivery.

+# Milestone 26: Worked on order backend and email services

+   - Implemented mail with nodemailer.
+   - sending order details to user via email.